AliceO2Group/QualityControl/doc/PostProcessing.md

     ]
 ```

-### I want to run postprocessing on all already existing objects for a run
+### I want to run postprocessing on all already existing objects for a run (usable in sync AND async)

 Use ForEachObject as the update trigger: